 Snack time also develops social and language skills as table conversation is encouraged and facilitated.

-Keiki engage in indoor and outdoor learning centers designed to provide opportunities to learn through Hawaiian culture-based education that promotes the development of gross and fine motor skills, social-emotional skills and academic competencies such as reading, writing, math and science.
+Keiki engage in indoor and outdoor learning centers designed to provide opportunities to learn through Hawaiian culture-based education while also developing gross motor skills, fine motor skills, social skills and academic skills such as reading, writing, math and science.

 Technology is used as an instructional tool that supports the learning process and ‘ohana engagement.
 Digital tools like the haumāna’s iPad are used to facilitate and document a keiki’s learning and also as a tool to strengthen home-school connections and engagement.

 Keiki rest in the classroom on their own sleeping mats.

 End of day

 To close the school day, keiki and kumu review the activities and learning for the day, plan for the next day, and end with mele, mo‘olelo, and pule before ‘ohana start to pick up their keiki.